knative/docs/docs/install/Knative-with-PKS.md

 ## Before you begin

-Knative requires a Kubernetes cluster v1.14 or newer. `kubectl` v1.10 is also required.
+Knative requires a Kubernetes cluster v1.14 or newer, as well as a compatible `kubectl`.
 This guide walks you through creating a cluster with the correct specifications for Knative on Pivotal Container Service.

 This guide assumes you are using bash in a Mac or Linux environment; some